TeamNewtry/NewtryDocumentation/README.md

 ### 1.2 Scope
 The project is going to be realized as a React Native App.

-Actors of this App can be users or moderators.
+Actors of this app registered or anonymous users.

 Planned Subsystems are:
 * Barcode scanning in App:
 The Barcode scanning is the essential part of the application.
 Scanning products leads to information about the product showing on the screen.
 These information consists of ingredients, nutritional values and a climate score.
 * Community feature:
-Registerd users get the ability to rate and comment products.
+Registered users get the ability to rate and comment products.
-* Webiste:
+* Website:
-On the webiste anonymous and registered user are able to search products via search bar.
+On the website anonymous and registered user are able to search products via search bar.
 Furthermore there are information about our team.

 ### 1.3 Definitions, Acronyms and Abbreviations
 | Abbrevation | Explanation                            |